I wrote! Reader NotesGo to section

 By Maria Cabeza

-In the early 1960s, influenced by Bebop and Dixieland, he began to play jazz.
-It was at that moment that he created the Pablo Ziegler Terceto, which reflected his musical history through jazz arrangements on classical music.
+In the early 60s, influenced by Bebop and Dixieland, he began to play jazzy.
+It was at that time that he created Pablo Ziegler Terceto, which reflected his musical history through jazzistic arrangements on classical music.

-In 1978 he was invited to be part of the second Quintet of Astor Piazzolla , with whom he played for 10 years.
+In 1978 he was invited to join the second Quintet of Astor Piazzolla , with whom he played for 10 years.

-He combined classical tangos rhythms with jazz improvisations.
-Something that wasn't common at that time in the tango lexicon.
+He combined rhythms of classic tangos with jazzy improvisations.
+Something that was not common at that time in the tango lexicon.

-Pablo Ziegler plays with various formations, such as trios, different quartets, quintets, piano duets and as a soloist with orchestras, with his own music.
+Pablo Ziegler plays with various formations, such as trios, different quartets, quintets, piano duos and as soloist with orchestras, with his own music.

-Winner of valuable and numerous awards, he received a Grammy — award for which he was nominated several times — in 2005 for his CD “Under Zero”.
-And in 2018 he received another Grammy for his CD “Jazz Tango”.
+Winner of valuable and numerous awards, he received a Grammy award for which he was nominated on several occasions in 2005 for his CD “Bajo Cero”.
+And in 2018 he returned to receive another Grammy for his CD “Jazz Tango”.

 __ What made you interested in music?

-__He began to catch me from the age of three; my parents took me to watch movies and I paid attention to their music.
+__ He began to catch me since I was three years old; my parents took me to watch movies and I paid attention to their music.

 __ Why the piano?

-__In my house there was a piano that belonged to my grandmother.
-After going to the movies with my parents, I would come and go straight to the music room.
-I was trying to play what I heard in the movie, by ear.
-Apparently I did it very accurately because my mother conceived that I had a great talent for music.
+__ In my house there was a piano that was my grandmother's.
+After going to the movies with my parents, I came and went straight to the music room.
+I was trying to play what I heard in the film, by ear.
+Apparently I was doing it very accurately since my mother conceived that I had a great talent for music.
 And he took me to the Buenos Aires Conservatory of Music to study piano.

-__What does Pablo Ziegler think of Jazz in Argentina?
+__ What does Pablo Ziegler think about Jazz in Argentina?

-__In Argentina there is a vaguely Jazz because most musicians try to imitate American Jazz.
-The style of Jazz that I like is that of the fusion between Argentine folk music and Jazz.
+__ In Argentina there is jazz vaguely because most musicians try to imitate American Jazz.
+The style of Jazzy that I like is that of the fusion between Argentine folk music and jazzy.

-__Argentine folk music has a huge variety.
-And when it merges with Jazz you reach a degree of freedom and sophistication unimaginable.
+__ Argentinian folk music has a huge variety.
+And when it merges with Jazz you reach an unimaginable degree of freedom and sophistication.
 You don't give yourself an idea of the background you have.
 There aren't many musicians who can do it.
-It is unquestionable that it correctly.
-But I think it's very important to maintain identity and find the return to jazzy without losing one's own roots
+I think it's very important to maintain identity and find the return to jazzy without losing one's own roots

-__Be unique.
-I have heard some musicians at Bebop Jazz Club (San Telmo) and I hope that musicians capable of playing outside Argentina will emerge.
+__ Be unique.
+I have listened to some musicians at Bebop Jazz Club (San Telmo) and I hope that musicians capable of playing outside Argentina will emerge.
 Whether in the United States, Europe and even Asia.

 Publication Date: 11/06/2019